-"We had a fantastic assessing social worker, the whole process flowed well and there were no hidden surprises."

-"My assessing social worker was very easy to talk to, and I felt comfortable with them.
-I thought they were very thorough in their work and did their job well."
+We had a fantastic assessing social worker, the whole process flowed well and there were no hidden surprises.
+My assessing social worker was very easy to talk to, and I felt comfortable with them.
+I thought they were very thorough in their work and did their job well.

-"We found the whole process to be efficient and all staff to be friendly and helpful.
-Special thanks to our social worker who was honest, supportive and reliable and helped us at every stage of the process, both practically and emotionally."
+The enthusiasm and guidance offered throughout the assessment process was exceptional.
+We found the whole process to be efficient and all staff to be friendly and helpful.
+Special thanks to our social worker who was honest, supportive and reliable and helped us at every stage of the process, both practically and emotionally.